cyrusobrien/cyrusobrien/_pages/datavisualizations.md

 # Data Visualizations

 I'm interested in telling stories in multiple ways.
-At the encouragement of Justin Jocque, the Visualization Librarian the the University of Michigan, I recently began learning [D3 (for Data-Driven Documents), the Javascript library](https://d3js.org/) created by Mike Bostock, formerly of the New York Times.
+At the encouragement of [Justin Jocque](http://justinjoque.com/), the Visualization Librarian the the University of Michigan, I recently began learning [D3 (for Data-Driven Documents), the Javascript library](https://d3js.org/) created by Mike Bostock, formerly of the New York Times.

 Below are links to a few of the more interesting and revealing visualizations I've created.
-These are part of a forth-coming report by the Project on Accountable Justice.
-Stay tuned for updates.
+These are part of a [recent report by the Project on Accountable Justice](http://accountablejustice.github.io/report) and are reproduced here with permission.